Black&White™ — Getting to the customer – why everything you think about User Centred Design is wrong

 Let me ask you a question.

-If you had the idea for a new hammer and you wanted to test it, which of the following ways would you think gave you the most valuable feedback?
+If you had an idea for a new hammer and you wanted to test it, which of the following ways do you think would yield you the most valuable feedback?

-I will assume most of you answer 4.
-After all, getting a feel for the hammer requires the customers to actually try it out.
-Looking at a picture of the hammer, having it cut out or even a Styrofoam prototype simply won’t provide you with a good enough foundation to evaluate it on.
+I am guessing most of you would choose #4.
+After all, getting a feel for the hammer requires the customer to actually try it out.
+Looking at a picture of a hammer, cutting it out, or even providing a Styrofoam prototype simply won’t provide you or the customer with sufficient foundation on which to evaluate it.

-But if I was to ask you to test a digital product, whether a website, an application or an ecommerce site, most would choose one, two or three.
+However, if I asked you to test a digital product, whether it be a website, an application or an e-commerce site, most of you would choose #1, 2 or 3.

 Isn’t that odd?

-A simple product like a hammer is best tested in it’s final form.
-But a digital product, that in some ways is much more complex, is being tested before, by lesser means as if you can extract important feedback about the hammer.
+A simple product like a hammer is best tested in its final form.
+But a digital product, that in some ways is much more complex, is tested by lesser means, as if you could extract important feedback about the hammer.

-Usability tests, focus groups and personas to name a few, all meant to increase usability and basically create better products by testing it with users.
+Usability tests, focus groups and personas to name a few, all are intended to increase usability, and create better products by having users test them.

-There is something wrong with this.
-What is wrong is that it doesn’t deliver on that promise, that valuable resources are being used and that it is more what one could call a placebo for the uncertainty.
+There is something flawed in this approach.
+What is wrong is that it doesn’t deliver on that promise.
+Valuable resources are being used on what one could arguably call a placebo for uncertainty.

 Clarification:Some people have commented on this.
-I am not saying that you shouldn’t do 1-3 I am saying you shouldn’t test on 1-3 on users, you should get to 4 and then test as much as possible.
+I am not saying that you shouldn’t do 1, 2 or 3.
+I am saying you shouldn’t test 1, 2 or 3 on users—you should, though, go as far as 4 and then test as much as possible.

 Correct theory, wrong application

-Now there are many different interpretations of UCD.
-Is it a theory or a process or is it both?
-I will use the Wikipedia version to get a common definition:
+Now, there are many different interpretations of UCD.
+Is it a theory, or a process, or both?

 “In broad terms, user-centered design (UCD) is a design philosophy and a process in which the needs, wants, and limitations of end users of an interface or document are given extensive attention at each stage of the design process.
 User-centered design can be characterized as a multi-stage problem solving process that not only requires designers to analyze and foresee how users are likely to use an interface, but also to test the validity of their assumptions with regards to user behaviour in real world tests with actual users.
 Such testing is necessary as it is often very difficult for the designers of an interface to understand intuitively what a first-time user of their design experiences, and what each user’s learning curve may look like.

-In theory it makes a lot of sense.
-Getting users to give you feedback about your product will provide you with valuable insights into what work, and what doesn’t.
-The users are the ones going to use it, so obviously whatever they have to say is going to be valuable.
+In theory, it makes a lot of sense.
+Getting feedback from users about your product will provide you with valuable insights as to what works and what doesn’t.
+The users are, to state the obvious, the ones who are going to be using it, so their input is going to be valuable.

-It’s also a correct assumption that designers in theory can’t foresee how users are likely to use an interface, thus their assumptions needs to be tested.
+It’s also a correct assumption that designers, in theory, cannot foresee how users are likely to use an interface, thus their assumptions must be tested.

-And a long learning curve is obviously an issue when it comes to getting users to adopt your product.
-It needs to be easy to sign-up, log-in, buy, navigate, understand and utilize what your product offers.
-Too often the software determines the option space of designers, forcing them to do design less than optimal solutions.
+A long learning curve is clearly an issue when it comes to getting users to adopt your product.
+It needs to be easy to sign up, log in, buy, navigate, understand, and utilize what your product offers.
+Too often the software determines the option space of designers, forcing them to design less than optimal solutions.

-So in many ways there is no problem with the philosophical definition of UCD.
-Involving users is definitely necessary if you want your products to be used.
+So, in many ways, there is no problem with the philosophical definition of UCD.
+Involving users is critical if you want your products to be used.

-No the devil is in the actual practical outcome of this philosophy what I will call applied UCD.
+No, the devil is in the actual practical outcome of this philosophy—what I call applied UCD.

 Here is a typical UCD process for web or application design. (source: http://www.w3.org/WAI/EO/2003/ucd)

 Have a look at the model again.
-Look at the last 2 parts of the process.
-Yes you got that right.
-Generally there isn’t much to say about Implementation and Deployment from an UCD point of view.
-It’s normally not considered to be part of the process.
-On the contrary it is most often assumed that once you have gone through the process of 1-3 the UCD process is done and you have established a solid solution.
+Look at the last two parts of the process.
+Yes, you got that right.
+Generally there isn’t much to say about implementation and deployment from an UCD point of view.
+It’s normally not considered part of the process.
+On the contrary, it is most often assumed that, once you have gone through the process of choices 1, 2 and 3, the UCD process is complete, and you have established a solid solution.

-So as you can see a typical UCD process to define it in terms of the hammer test, is based on testing the drawing, the cutout and the Styrofoam hammer.
-Not the actual hammer.
+So, as you can see, a typical UCD process, to define it in terms of our hammer test, is based on testing the drawing, the cutout and the Styrofoam hammer—not the actual hammer.

 So why is that?
-How comes something that seems to be an obvious problematic implementation of the goal of UCD, have become the norm?
+How come something that appears such an obvious problematic implementation of the goal of UCD, has become the norm?

-I think there is a series of reasons for this that I will try and cover here.
+I believe there is a series of reasons for this, that I will attempt to cover here.

 Waterfall process